 Neuromodulators such as gabapentin can be effective in treating chronic cough, significantly improving cough-specific quality of life.

 Speech language pathology is also an effective management intervention for chronic cough that persists despite medical treatment.
 This can aid in the improvement of symptoms by suppressing the cough and increasing the cough threshold.

-Consultants work to find the best approach for the patient to improve quality of life and help the patient get back to normal.
+Our consultants work to find the best approach for the patient to improve quality of life and help the patient get back to normal.